GaijinEntertainment/godot-das/README.md

 ## Download

-This project is build as an engine submodule (see why not as a GDExtension in docs), so you will need to download Godot repo:
+This project is build as an engine submodule, so you will need to download Godot repo:

 ```
 git clone -b 4.2 git@github.com:godotengine/godot.git